 ensures that the submodule is on the

-master branch of the Kirby repo.
+main branch of the Kirby repo.
 This branch always receives the latest released and stable Kirby version.
 The command

 then fetches all changes from GitHub and updates the code.